 Net of Discount

-Definition: There are two definitions of the term net of discount.
+Definition: There are two definitions of the net of discount term.
 They are:

 - The amount that a supplier indicates on its invoice as payable if an early payment discount or other type of discount is taken.
 For example, an invoice might contain a $500 total amount payable, which is reduced to $480 net of an early payment discount, if the customer pays within ten days of the invoice date.
 The terminology used by the supplier might be a percentage discount from the full amount of the invoice, or it may be the actual dollar amount payable if the discount is taken.

 Thus, the first definition of the term is more likely to apply to a consumer, while the latter situation is more likely to apply to a business situation.